11 things NYC landlords are required to provide, and 11 they’re not that might surprise you

 Another feature of buildings with three or more apartments is self-closing doors—these can help prevent fire and smoke from one apartment from spreading quickly throughout the building.
 Your landlord must also make sure there are clear, unobstructed exits.
 And if you have a gas stove, you can request stove knob covers that can keep them off-limits from pets or kids.
 If there’s a child living with you under the age of six, stove knob covers should be provided regardless of your request.
 (Read Brick's fire safety checklist for details.)

 Also, if you’re thinking of installing a key-locked gate on your fire escape window, or a double-cylinder lock, think again—they’re illegal.
-(Same for other uses of a fire escape.)
+(The same goes for using a fire escape for storage.)

 4. Pest-free residences